damhau/azdo-pipeline-explorer/README.md

 ## Introduction

-This Visual Studio Code extension connects to Azure DevOps and allows you to view the status of the last pipelines and their logs, directly from the VS Code interface.
+This Visual Studio Code extension connects to Azure DevOps and allows you to select a project and view the status of the last pipelines and their logs.
 It also provides auto-refresh functionality and pipeline log details in an output channel.

 ## Features